mahendravarmasa-stack/lt-nilavan-assesment/SECURITY_REPORT.md

 ### Approach

-1. Mapped the full file structure using `find` — identified `app/api/sendgrid/route.ts` as the primary attack surface
+1. Ran `find` to map all files — identified `app/api/sendgrid/route.ts` as the primary attack surface
 2. Checked for `next.config.ts` and `middleware.ts` — both missing, immediately flagging header and rate-limit issues
-3. Traced every user input from `contact-section.tsx` (form) → `route.ts` (API handler) → email output — found no validation or escaping at any step
+3. Traced every user input from `contact-section.tsx` → `route.ts` → email output — no validation or escaping at any step
 4. At each function asked: what if I send unexpected input?
 What if I call this 1000 times?
-What does this expose?
+What does this expose externally?
 5. Confirmed each finding with a live `curl` command against the deployed server
-6. Mapped each finding to the OWASP Top 10 2021 category
+6. Mapped each finding to OWASP Top 10 2021

 ### Key Finding

-The most critical vulnerability (HTML injection — V-02) would **not** be caught by automated scanners like OWASP ZAP or Burp Suite alone.
-It required reading the code and understanding that user input flows from a contact form → API handler → HTML email template with no escaping.
-That is a logic flaw, not a syntax error.
-Only manual code review finds it.
+The HTML injection vulnerability (V-02) would **not** be detected by automated scanners like OWASP ZAP or Burp Suite alone.
+It required reading the source code and understanding that user input flows from the contact form → API handler → HTML email template with no escaping at any step.
+That is a logic flaw — only manual review finds it.